 'Map 1 - Regional Structure' in the ROP identifies the subject lands as "Urban Area" and "Greenbelt Protected Countryside".
 Based on 'Map 2 -Regional Greenlands System', these lands identified within the Secondary Plan also overlap with the "Greenbelt Protected Countryside" designation.
-On 'Map 12 - Street Network', the planned width of Warden Avenue is up to 43 metres.
+On 'Map 12 - Street Network', the planned width of Kennedy Road is up to 43 metres and major Mackenzie Drive is up to 45 metres.
 Elgin Mills Road is under the jurisdiction of the City of Markham.